 Estes Cone Trail is a 6.2 mile moderately trafficked out and back trail located near Estes Park, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until November.
+The trail offers a number of activity options and is best used from May until November.
 Horses are also able to use this trail.

 The summit of Estes Cone trail offers some of the best views found in the area.
 Getting to the summit takes a bit of effort, but it well worth it.
 The summit offers a 360-degree view that includes Estes Valley, Mummy Range, the Continental Divide, Longs Peak, Mount Meeker, Twin Sisters, and Lily Lake below.